aakashgoel2002/aakashgoel2002/README.md

 <p align="center">
 <samp>
     I'm Aakash Goel, currently Pursuing B.E. in CSE from <a href="https://www.cuchd.in/">Chandigarh University :school: </a>.
 I am tech enthusiast as well as a self-taught Passionate Android Developer,I love to build Full Stack Android Application.
-Occasionaly I do participate in Hackathons:bulb: and I enjoy learning new technologies.
+Occasionaly I do participate in Hackathons:bulb: and I enjoy learning new technologies:man_technologist:.
   </samp>
 </p>
 <p align="center">